Parson Construction Management Technology

 The Construction Management Program--Facilities Management Emphasis prepares graduates to manage and maintain the physical facilities for companies.
 Facilities managers are responsible for managing and overseeing building and physical plant maintenance, grounds upkeep, custodial services, recycling and waste management, the design and construction of new facilities, and the remodeling of existing facilities.

 The Parson Construction Management Technology curriculum is a "2+2" design facilitating articulation with programs in architecture, building construction, design graphics, facilities and other construction-related degrees.
-In this regard, articulation agreements have been developed with Salt Lake Community College's Associate's Degree programs in Architectural Technology and Building Construction/Construction Management.
+In this regard, articulation agreements have been developed with Salt Lake Community College's Associate's Degree program in Architectural Technology.
 The partnership between the two schools gives construction management students more flexibility in earning WSU bachelor's degrees through the University Center at SLCC.

 Weber Sate University